 UW Organ Donor Shared Leave Program

 The University created the Organ Donor Shared Leave Program to encourage and support UW employees who volunteer as organ donors.
-The program allows employees to receive gifts of paid leave from other UW employees to cover the time off work required by the organ donation process.
+The program allows employees to receive gifts of paid time off from other UW employees to cover the time off work required by the organ donation process.

 Donor and recipient eligibility

 The University of Washington Organ Donor Shared Leave Program is separate from the state-authorized shared leave program.
-It is open to all leave-eligible University employees, either as organ donors requesting leave from other UW employees or as employees gifting leave to an organ donor.
+It is open to all time off-eligible University employees, either as organ donors requesting leave from other UW employees or as employees gifting time off to an organ donor.

 Only UW employees are eligible to participate in this program.